New Smyrna Beach, Florida Board Certified Criminal Defense Attorney

 - Demonstrate 30% or more of practice was devoted to criminal law

 - Pass a peer review that includes reports from judges and attorneys

 - Study 45 additional hours of legal education

 - Pass written examination in skills, knowledge, and criminal trial law proficiency

 How do I know if a lawyer is Board Certified?

 Larry Avallone is proud to be recognized as an expert in criminal trial law.
-This distinction, along with his experience as a former law enforcement officer and as a former state prosecutor, makes him the top choice among Central Florida criminal defense attorneys.
+This distinction, along with his experience as a former law enforcement officer and as a former state prosecutor, makes him the top choice among Volusia County criminal defense attorneys.
 Contact Avallone Law P.A. today to let us put our expertise to work in your criminal case.